-A lasting power of attorney is a legal document, enabling you to appoint one or more people to manage your affairs should you ever be unable to do so yourself.
+A Lasting Power of Attorney is a legal document, enabling you to appoint one or more people to manage your affairs should you ever be unable to do so yourself.
 This could be due to illness, injury or old age.
-Prior to October 2007, LPA’s were referred to as ‘Enduring Power of Attoney’
+Prior to October 2007, LPA’s were referred to as ‘Enduring Power of Attorney’.

-There are two types of Lasting Power of Attorney and they are Health and Welfare and Finance.
+There are two different types of Lasting Power of Attorney, one for Health and Welfare and one for Finance.

-The attorney can be used if you lack mental capacity.
+The Power of Attorney can be used if you lack mental capacity.
 If you lack mental capacity it means you lack the ability to make a specific decision at the time that it needs to be made.

 If you have a Lasting Power of Attorney for Health and Welfare then your attorneys will be able to make decisions about where you should live and the medical care you should receive and who you should have contact with.